 The final white block has the Seikai-ha pattern with a quilted panel as contrast:

 I really haven’t done this quilt justice as the overall design is incredibly intricate and complex.
 Jennifer’s choice of fabrics complements and in some cases echoes the Sashiko samplers.
-The geometry and spatial configuration of the blocks alone deserve a blog post.
+The geometry and spatial configuration of the blocks alone deserve more information.

-But I have picked out one of the many decorative blocks in the quilt to share with you as the end note for this post:
+But I have picked out one of the many decorative blocks in the quilt to share with you as the end note: